 Greater Phoenix’s top attractions (in terms of yearly attendance) are South Mountain Park and Preserve, Tempe Town Lake, Camelback Mountain and First Friday Art Walks in downtown Phoenix.
 Other noteworthy attractions include the Heard Museum, Desert Botanical Garden, Heritage and Science Park, the Musical Instrument Museum, and Phoenix Zoo.
 Phoenix, of course, is also the gateway to the Grand Canyon; the drive to America’s greatest natural wonder takes 3½ hours.

-Greater Phoenix is home to more than 450 hotels with more than 62,000 guest rooms.
-That total includes more than 40 luxury resorts.
-Notable resorts in Greater Phoenix include the JW Marriott Phoenix Desert Ridge Resort and Spa, the Arizona Biltmore, Westin Kierland Resort & Spa, The Phoenician, Royal Palms, Pointe Hiltons (Tapatio Cliffs and Squaw Peak Resorts), Sheraton Grand at Wild Horse Pass, Omni Scottsdale Resort & Spa at Montelucia, Four Seasons Resort Scottsdale at Troon North, Hyatt Regency Scottsdale Resort & Spa at Gainey Ranch, Sanctuary on Camelback Mountain, The Camby, The Wigwam and the Fairmont Scottsdale Princess.
+Greater Phoenix is home to more than 495 hotels with more than 68,000 guest rooms.
+That total includes more than 40 full-service hotels and resorts.
+Notable resorts in Greater Phoenix include the JW Marriott Phoenix Desert Ridge Resort and Spa, the Arizona Biltmore, Westin Kierland Resort & Spa, The Phoenician, Royal Palms, Pointe Hilton Tapatio Cliffs and Squaw Peak resorts, Sheraton Grand at Wild Horse Pass, Omni Scottsdale Resort & Spa at Montelucia, Four Seasons Resort Scottsdale at Troon North, Hyatt Regency Scottsdale Resort & Spa at Gainey Ranch, Sanctuary on Camelback Mountain Resort & Spa, The Camby, The Wigwam and the Fairmont Scottsdale Princess.

-Phoenix Sky Harbor International Airport is located four miles from downtown and 20-30 minutes from most resorts.
-It is served by more than 20 carriers.
-Thoughtful touches at Sky Harbor include free wireless Internet access, a shaded dog park for four-legged fliers, and an audio-visual paging system that allows travelers to call for assistance with the push of a button.
-The airport offers more than 30 local restaurant options that satisfy any craving.
-Sky Harbor serves about 40 million passengers a year, ranking it among the 10 busiest airports in the nation.
+Phoenix Sky Harbor International Airport is located four miles from downtown and within a 30-minute drive or less of nearly every Phoenix-area hotel or resort.
+Additionally, is served by nearly 20 carriers and serves more than 120 domestic and international destinations.
+About 40 million passengers pass through Sky Harbor each year, ranking it among the 10 busiest airports in the nation.
+Thoughtful touches at Sky Harbor include free Wi-Fi, a shaded dog park for four-legged flyers, an audio-visual paging system that allows travelers to call for assistance with the push of a button, and more than 30 local restaurant options to satisfy any craving.